rickmode/ocsf-schema-compiler/docs/publishing.md

 To create draft release with a new tag, go to this repo's [Releases](https://github.com/ocsf/ocsf-schema-compiler/releases) page, clicking "Create a new release", putting the new tag in the "Select tag" box, and finally clicking "Save draft" (rather than "Publish release").

 ## Publishing step 3: release
 Create a new release with a tag or select a draft release on the [Releases](https://github.com/ocsf/ocsf-schema-compiler/releases) page from a tag then click "Publish release".
 This will trigger the GitHub action in [`.github/workflows/publish.yaml`](https://github.com/ocsf/ocsf-schema-compiler/blob/main/.github/workflows/publish.yaml) that publishes the package to PyPI.
+The publish action requires the `pypi` GitHub environment.

 ## Optional: manually check everything
 These steps are optional.
 The continuous integration and publish actions have this covered.
 But for the paranoid we can manually double-check everything locally.